 Mangroves are a habitat for birds and underwater wildlife; they improve water quality and provide flood protection.

-One mangrove absorbs 12.3kg of CO2 in just 12 months and 250kg over its lifetime.
+One mangrove tree absorbs circa 12 kg of CO2 in just 12 months and 250kg over its usual lifetime

 As an Etihad Guest member, you can adopt a mangrove in the Reward Shop using your Etihad Guest Miles.

-For every Economy Space seat booked, we’ll plant a mangrove on your behalf to help you offset your carbon emissions.
+For every Extra legroom seat booked, we’ll plant a mangrove on your behalf to help you offset your carbon emissions.

 The Etihad Mangrove Forest is located on Jubail Island in Abu Dhabi.
 By planting mangroves in this large-scale natural forest, we’re able to maximise the absorption of CO2 without having to use additional water or fertiliser – even with the UAE’s harsh climate.